Halifax College, York: Buildings and services

 Ainsty and Hickleton Courts are managed by UPP Projects Ltd as part of the University Partnership Programme.
 They were built and originally maintained by Jarvis plc.

 College members with families also live in 'Garrowby Way', an area of housing which is part of Halifax College.
 McHugh Lane was its first new-build accommodation.

-The other Courts are managed by the College and the University's Accommodation Office.
+The other Courts are managed by the college and the university's Accommodation Office.
 St Lawrence court is the largest court.

-Catering

 JJ's used to be the Halifax College bar and pizzeria.
 It is believed to have been named after two former College Sports Officers, named John and John, who won a competition to name the new bar.
-JJ's is now a well equipped and comfortable common room, the largest on campus.
+JJ's is now a well-equipped and comfortable common room, the largest on campus.

 Mascot

 'FAXY the Lion', the official Halifax mascot introduced in summer 2012, by the HCSA, represents the college at most campus events supporting college sports teams across the university.